: 53,500 + substantial pension and benefits GBP The Challenge

 Things you need to know Security

 Successful candidates must meet the security requirements before they can be appointed.
-The level of security needed is developed vetting .
+The level of security needed is security check .

 See our vetting charter .